Quantifying the homology of periodic cell complexes: Discussion and Future Work

 If weighted quotient spaces exist, an interesting problem with this approach is also to generalise the concept of these weights to a broader class of spaces.
-In Theorem~\ref{thm:graph} we appealed to covering space theory and the fact that $T$ acts freely on $K$ to relate edge weights in $q(K)$ to the homology of $K$, but we may question which, if any, of these conditions may be relaxed and, if so, then how much.
+In Theorem~\ref{thm:graphH0} and Theorem~\ref{thm:graphH1} we appealed to covering space theory and the fact that $T$ acts freely on $K$ to relate edge weights in $q(K)$ to the homology of $K$, but we may question which, if any, of these conditions may be relaxed and, if so, by how much.
 Is it perhaps possible to define such weights on $q(K)$ to determine the homology of $K$ when $q:K\to q(K)$ is no longer even a fibration, such as for the projection of a Rips complex onto its shadow?

-We have also shown that the Mayer-Vietoris spectral sequence and scaling analysis provides a heuristic for identifying toroidal cycles and solves the problem of recovering the higher-dimensional homology of a periodic cell complex.
-We also suggest that when working with finite covers of $n^d$ unit cells with periodic boundary conditions, there is a lower bound, $M$, related to the diameter of a unit cell, so that for $n>4M$ there is a well-defined polynomial bound for the multiplicity of all cycles that appear which are translationally equivalent.
+We have also shown that the Mayer-Vietoris spectral sequence and scaling analysis provides a heuristic for identifying toroidal cycles which partially addresses how to recover higher-dimensional homology of a periodic cell complex.